THE WHAT, WHY, WHO, WHEN, AND HOW’S OF

 Eventually my passion for Memoirs competed with my passion for hats.
 I created The Hat Ladies of Charleston and put more energy down that road.
 Although I still taught it upon request, it has taken @15 years for me to return to writing my own and resume helping others write theirs.

 Two things "woke me up:" One is the fact that I live in hurricane country.
 After years of evacuating and seeing I can't take it all with me, I decided I had better get my papers in order.
 The second wake up call came this past summer when I lived with the terror that I might have cancer.
 It took numerous tests, including a PET Scan, to confirm that I did NOT.
 The question “What am I waiting for?” needed to be answered.

 By the way, when I say “you are writing your Memoirs for yourself,” I practice what I preach: I am estranged from my two grown children.
-Of course, I hope they will want to know who I am.
-But I do not know if they will even open the Book I will soon send them.
+Of course, I hope they will want to read them someday and learn who I am (or was).
+But I do not know if they will even open the Book I send them.
 I’m doing it anyway.
 I’m doing it FOR ME.
 I want to know who I am.
-I believe Memoirs Done Write will provide my answers.
+I believe Memoirs Done Write will provide answers.

 WHEN to do it: